 The overall initiative is supported by a range of UN entities including FAO, OHRLLS, OSAA, UNCTAD, UNDP, UNECA, UNHABITAT, UNIDO and WIPO, and engaging other organizations such as the African Development Bank, the Africa Union, NEPAD and representatives from academia, civil society and the private sector.

-Additional information for the Special Meeting on 31 May
+Key documents for the Special Meeting on 31 May

 - Concept note for the overall initiative